Matthew Taylor (political strategist): Career

-Taylor became a Labour Party Warwickshire county councillor, and unsuccessfully sought to become the Labour Party Member of Parliament for Warwick and Leamington in the 1992 general election.
-In 1994 he was put in charge of the Labour Party's rebuttal operation, becoming a Campaign Co-ordinator and Director of Policy during the 1997 general election.
+Taylor became a Labour Party county councillor in Warwickshire and unsuccessfully sought to become the Member of Parliament for Warwick and Leamington in the 1992 general election.
+In 1994 he was put in charge of the Labour Party's rebuttal operation, becoming a campaign co-ordinator and director of policy during the 1997 general election.
 He helped to write the Labour Party manifesto, the pledge-card, and developed Excalibur, a rapid rebuttal database for use against the Conservative Party.
-Taylor became Assistant General Secretary of the Labour Party under Margaret McDonagh, but after clashes with her left in December 1998.
+Taylor became assistant general secretary of the Labour Party under Margaret McDonagh, but after clashes with her left in December 1998.

-Between 1998 and 2003, Taylor directed the Institute for Public Policy Research, a left-of-centre political think tank, and in 2003 the Labour Prime Minister Tony Blair appointed him head of the Number 10 Policy Unit, giving him the task of drawing up the Labour Party's manifesto for the May 2005 general election.
-Following the re-election of the Labour government he became Chief Adviser on Strategy to the Prime Minister.
+Between 1998 and 2003, Taylor directed the Institute for Public Policy Research, a left-of-centre political think tank, and in 2003 the Labour prime minister Tony Blair appointed him head of the Number 10 Policy Unit, giving him the task of drawing up the Labour Party's manifesto for the May 2005 general election.
+Following the re-election of the Labour government he became chief adviser on strategy to the Prime Minister.
 Taylor was involved in several initiatives to engage the public with the political process, an played a role in developing the Labour Party's "Big Conversation" discussion forums.

 He was among the four founders of the Labour Party-affiliated think tank Compass in 2003 alongside Neal Lawson of LLM Communications, Michael Jacobs of the Fabian Society and Tom Bentley of Demos.

 He left his role at the Labour Party in 2006 to become the chief executive of the Royal Society of Arts charity.
 He remained there until 2021.

-Taylor has been awarded honorary degrees from the universities of Brighton, Northampton and Warwick, and is a visiting professor at Nottingham Trent University.
-He has sat on a number of governmental committees and inquiries on topics including higher education in Wales, the role of elected councillors, innovation in children's services and spinning out public services as social enterprises.

-Matthew Taylor was interim Director of Labour Market Enforcement from August 2019 to January 2021.
+He has sat on governmental committees and inquiries on topics including higher education in Wales, the role of elected councillors, innovation in children's services and spinning out public services as social enterprises.
+He was interim Director of Labour Market Enforcement from August 2019 to January 2021.

 He is a regular panellist on Radio 4's Moral Maze, devised and presents the discussion programme, Agree to Differ, which was first broadcast in 2014, and is an occasional presenter of Analysis.
-His opinion pieces have been published in several national newspapers, he has a monthly column with the Local Government Chronicle, writes occasional book reviews for Management Today and has contributed extended essays to publications such as Political Quarterly and written pamphlets and chapters for a number of books.
+His opinion pieces have been published in several national newspapers, he has a monthly column with the Local Government Chronicle, writes occasional book reviews for Management Today and has contributed extended essays to publications such as Political Quarterly and written pamphlets and chapters for books.

 As well as his annual RSA Chief Executive lecture, he is a regular public speaker on topics including public service reform, social trends and education policy.
 He has chaired lectures and conferences for many organisations including the RSA, the Heritage Lottery Fund, Intelligence Squared and the Cabinet Office.

-In December 2020, he announced that he would be standing down from the RSA in 2021, subsequently being appointed as the chief executive of the NHS Confederation.
+He left the RSA in 2021, subsequently being appointed as the chief executive of the NHS Confederation.